 Effectively utilizing the speed benefits from high power Fiber lasers takes careful planning and management of all processes.
 With a three to four time greater throughput and a cost of operation that is half of the CO2 laser, the financial gains can be game changing.
 The results are a lower cost per part, higher potential profit margins and shorter return on investment time.
 Let’s not forget the added benefit of increased machine capacity now that you are processing normal part volumes much faster, providing the opportunity to take on additional work to further increase your sales revenue and profits.

-Fiber lasers can cut copper, brass and aluminum much better and more safely than CO2 because the beam is more readily absorbed and not reflected.
+Fiber can cut copper, brass and aluminum much better and more safely than CO2 because the beam is more readily absorbed and not reflected.
 Fiber laser operating costs are typically half of what a CO2 system can offer due to the lower electrical consumption and high electrical efficiency of Fiber lasers.

 There are many aspects of operating a CO2 laser cutter that do not exist with operating a Fiber laser cutter: